An official website of the United States government

 Q: Do all passengers with a properly DoD credentialed driver must have DoD IDs?

 A: No. The driver must have a DoD credential.
-All other passengers 18 years old or older must have a REAL ID, Enhanced Driver’s License or US Passport.
+All other passengers 18 years old or older must have a REAL ID, Enhanced Driver’s License or US Passport and must escorted with the DoD credentialed individual at all times.
 During heightened security measures trusted traveler policy and/or escorting may be suspended.

 Q: How do I get goods and materials delivered to USNA?